piam/bjc-course/curriculum/06-zombies/01-zombies.md

 ---------------

-Google spreadsheet (or any spreadsheet application that allows saving in CSV format) Google maps (still need Google account)
+Google spreadsheet (or any spreadsheet application that allows saving in CSV format) Google maps (requires a Google account)
-Email
+At least one Gmail account per pair

 The Big Question
 ----------------